Skip to content

 Is It Hard to Get Into Broward College?
 Acceptance Rate & Requirements

 As a public institution in Fort Lauderdale, Florida, Broward College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 38%.
+The graduation rate is roughly 38%.

 Can I Afford It?